liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@snipi basic/WindowAverage.java}{/}

+Groups can have an arbitrary input and output arity, as is shown in the example below:

+{@img doc-files/basic/GroupBinary.png}{A group processor with more than one output pipe.}{.6}

+Here, we create two copies of the input stream offset by one event.
+These two streams are sent to an `ApplyFunction` processor that evaluates function <!--\index{IntegerDivision@\texttt{IntegerDivision}} \texttt{IntegerDivision}-->`IntegerDivision`<!--/i-->, which we encountered earlier in this chapter.
+This function has an input and output arity of 2.
+We want the group processor to output both the quotient and the remainder of the division as two output streams.
+Since the group has two output pipes, two calls to `associateOutput` must be made.
+The first associates output 0 of the function processor to output 0 of the group, and the second associates output 1 of the function processor to output 1 of the group.
+The code that creates the group is hence written as follows:

+{@snipm basic/GroupBinary.java}{/}

+## Decimating events {#decimate}

+## Filtering events {#filter}

+{@img doc-files/basic/FilterSimple.png}{Filtering events.}{.6}

+{@snipm basic/FilterSimple.java}{/}

+{@img doc-files/basic/FilterConditionSimple.png}{Filtering events.}{.6}

+{@snipm basic/FilterConditionSimple.java}{/}

+{@img doc-files/basic/FilterConditionComposite.png}{Filtering events.}{.6}

+{@snipi basic/FilterConditionComposite.java}{/}

+## Slicing a stream {#slicer}

+TODO

 ## Exercises {#ex-core}

 1. Write a processor chain that computes the sum of each event with the one two positions away in the stream.
 That is, output event 0 is the sum of input events 0 and 2; output event 1 is the sum of input events 1 and 3, and so on.
 You can do this using a very slight modification to one of the examples in this chapter.